-Since the discontinuity in college attainment for sole sons does not exist for their sisters as well as sons and daughters of households with multiple sons, one can use the differencein-discontinuities design, as another robustness check to estimate the effect of the exemption law.
-The difference-in-discontinuities (diff-in-disc) design, introduced by Grembi et al. (2016), is a quasi-experimental method to identify effects of an intervention, especially if the the observations on the two sides of threshold are inherently different.
-It estimates the difference between two discontinuities in the outcomes, at the same threshold.
-By taking the difference between the two discontinuities, it removes any selection that may exist
+Since the discontinuity in college attainment for sole sons does not exist for their sisters as well as sons and daughters of households with multiple sons, one can use the difference-in-discontinuities design, as another robustness check to estimate the effect of the exemption law.
+The difference-in-discontinuities (diff-in-disc) design, introduced by Grembi et al. (2016), is a quasi-experimental method to identify effects of an intervention, especially if

-&lt;sup>28The results are reported in Table C in the appendix.
+30The results are reported in Table D in the appendix.
 The estimation following Calonico et al. (2014) does not converge and hence, is not reported.
 Note that at present the bandwidth selection method following Ludwig and Miller (2007) is not theoretically justified (Calonico et al., 2017).
 Therefore, one should take those results (reported in the right panel of the table) with a grain of salt.
 The new version of rdrobust in Stata (2016 version) is not able to create the bandwidths above the threshold.
 Hence, other optimal bandwidth choice methods, such as Coverage Error Rate (Calonico et al., 2017a,b) cannot be implemented.